kimrodriguezFINTECH/BUSINESS-CASE-OF-FINTECH-DOMAINS-/README.md

 # Landscape:

-Onyx by JP Morgan Chase is the private version of Etherem Blockchain domain.
-However, companies like Glaxy, Riot, and Silvergate participate externally which is probably why they are preforming better than Onyx.
+Onyx by JP Morgan Chase is the private version of Ethereum Blockchain domain.
+However, companies like Galaxy, Riot, and Silver gate participate externally which is probably why they are preforming better than Onyx.

 ## Top 3 Major Companies/Trends in Blockchain